 Difference in rules/regulations between pedal assist and throttle e-bike in the UK

-As mentioned before, an e-Bike that falls under the classification of an EAPC must be able to be propelled by human pedalling.
-An electric bike that does not meet the EAPC rules or which can be propelled without pedalling (such as a “twist and go” throttle e-Bike) must be type approved and may be subjected to falling under motor vehicle classifications.
+As mentioned before, an e-Bike that falls under the classification of an EAPC must be able to be propelled by human pedaling.
+An electric bike that does not meet the EAPC rules or which can be propelled without pedaling (such as a “twist and go” throttle e-Bike) must be type-approved and may be subjected to falling under motor vehicle classifications.

 Therefore, e-Bike riders can use throttle e-Bikes in the U.K. so long as they meet the EAPC standards highlighted above.

 Difference in rules/regulations between traditional e-bike and speed e-bike

 Speed e-Bikes (also known as S-Pedelecs or Speed Pedelecs) are e-Bikes that have a greater speed capacity than a standard e-Bike.
 Typically, speed e-Bikes can reach up to 45 km/h (28 miles per hour) and often are equipped with more powerful motors (eg. >250w) to help enable the higher speeds.